The NERSC Allocation Request Form (ERCAP)

 Select either "Yes", "No", or "N/A".

-If this is a new project, you don't have to answer this question.
+If this is a new project, you can select "N/A" as the answer to this question.

-NERSC's computational resources share a common "MPP" (which stands for Massively Paralle Processing) allocation.
+NERSC's computational resources share a common "MPP" (which stands for Massively Parallel Processing) allocation.
+For 2016, the MPP systems will be Edison and Cori.
 See Usage Charging.

 Under Alloc Type select one of: